[−][src]Crate spirit_tokio

 This provides configuration of the tokio runtime and installer of futures.

-It also provides few configuration Fragment
+It also provides few configuration Fragments for configuring network primitives.

-Note that this enables several features of tokio
+Note that this enables several features of tokio.

 Features